NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 Conda installation
 ^^^^^^^^^^^^^^^^^^

-Users with an existing conda installation can skip this section and proceed to :numref:`ref-conda-env-install`.
+Users with an existing conda installation should skip this section and proceed to :numref:`ref-conda-env-install`.

 - To determine if conda is installed, run ``% conda --version`` as the user who will be using the framework.
 The framework has been tested against versions of conda >= 4.7.5.